Modern Languages and Literatures

 LCTR 236: Latin American Film in English

 Taught in English.
 An interdisciplinary study of Latin American film, from multiple perspectives: artistic, historical, political, and socio-economic.
 This course will highlight the artistic achievements of Latin American filmmakers from Argentina, Brazil, Chile, and Mexico.
 We will use selected readings from original works for films that are based on fiction.
 A number of films have been Academy Award nominees or winners.
 Further readings will include a history of Latin American cinema, movie reviews, and interviews with directors.
 The course will scrutinize the links among cultural phenomena, socio-political events, and the art of filmmaking.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: SPAN 236, LNAM 236, CINE 236